If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 These questions aren’t perfect, and will probably adjust over time.
 But they serve as a way to focus my energies in the most effective directions, and get closer to my true purpose than ever before.

 I hope this helps you begin to formulate your approach to life in a more thoughtful way.
 Having things written down, illustrated, and listed will free your mind.
-You will have the mental lightness to move forward and towards a defined goal with purpose and precision.
+You will have the mental lightness to move forward, towards a defined goal with purpose and precision.

 Cultivate your vision of what you want in life.
 If laying on the couch eating chips doesn’t serve your overall vision, do less of that.
 You will now be able to calibrate your habits in service of your life’s purpose.

-And remember, if nobody calls your vision arrogant, you’re probably not thinking big enough.
+And keep in mind, if nobody calls your vision arrogant, you’re probably not thinking big enough.